AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 **Examples:**
 <box>

-Adds a patient without any medical allergies.
+Adds a patient whose NRIC is T0123456A, name is John Doe, is born on 2nd May 2001, has a phone number of 98765432, has an email of johnd@example.com, resides at John street, block 123, #01-01, and has no allergies.

 >`addPatient i/T0123456A n/John Doe b/2001-05-02 p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 </box>
 <box>

-Adds a patient with 2 medical allergies (Insulin and Paracetamol), using the shorthand format.
+Adds a patient whose NRIC is S9876543A, name is Betsy Crowe, is born on 3nd Feb 1998, has a phone number of 91234567, has an email of betsycrowe@example.com, resides at Crowe street, block 234, #12-12, and is allergic to Paracetamol and Insulin.

 >`ap i/S9876543A n/Betsy Crowe b/1998-02-03 t/Insulin e/betsycrowe@example.com a/Crowe street, block 234, #12-12 p/91234567 t/Paracetamol`
 </box>